sithmel/sistema/README.md

 })
 ```

-The output of run is always a promise.
+The return value of run is always a promise.

 ## Parameters